aldaris/opensso/products/j2eeagents/weblogic/v10/sampleapp/readme.txt

 ------------------------------------

-This document describes how to use the agent sample application in conjunction with the Application Server.
+This document describes how to use the agent sample application in conjunction with the Weblogic 10 Application Server and the J2EE Agent.

     * Overview
     * Configure the Federated Access Manager server
-    * Configure the agent configuration properties
+    * Configure the agent properties
     * Deploying the Sample Application
     * Running the Sample Application
     * Troubleshooting